 Answer - According to the newspaper, a developer requested the Washoe County Commission to consider Special Area District 1, which includes Tahoe Boulevard and part of the 947 Tahoe development.
 The County Commission approved the request after working with staff.
 As part of the 947 development, four workforce housing units were mandated, which is considered a success.
 This requirement was established by TRPA, and the county is exploring the possibility of participating in the enforcement of deed restrictions, as TRPA lacks the authority to do so.

-Hellen Naff – Unintelligible.
+Hellen Neff – Unintelligible.

 Answer - Commissioner Clark voted against the denial and requested to reconsider it for board rules.